 the course or the assignment/test) shall be final.
 The Dean shall

-share her/his decision with the Vice President for Student Engagement, the
+share her/his decision with the Vice President for Student Affairs, the

 Provost and Senior Vice President, the Dean of the student's School or